Poet, blogger, college professor, literature, and film enthusiast. Excited about critical and creative writing. Pursuing a Ph.D. in English.

 The human element gets highlighted when the author describes the fear lurking inside Baldeo’s heart as he waited for the train.
 “Once more he fumbled for his matches.
 Then suddenly he stood still and listened.
 The frightened cry of a barking deer followed by a crashing sound in the undergrowth, made Baldeo hurry.”
 It is as if, by some instinctive knowledge, Baldeo understood the noise and silence of the surrounding forest.

 Heroes are often believed to be fearless.
 However, when it comes down to the level of confronting primal Nature, fear is all that a man has to help him survive.
 Fear is not contrary to heroism but the very condition of heroism in these circumstances.
-Baldeo’s legitimate fear and caution is not a sign of cowardice, but of his understanding of the laws of nature and his respect towards them.
+Baldeo’s legitimate fear and caution are not signs of cowardice, but of his understanding of the laws of nature and his respect towards them.
 His fear is a mark of his response towards his life, which now, as he logically understood, was at stake.

 Exercise of Choice: Condition of Being a Hero